paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

     (ii) transition services for youth with disabilities and students with disabilities, such as pre-employment transition services.

-  (F) *Coordination with Statewide Independent Living Councils and independent living centers* — The State plan shall include an assurance that the designated State unit, the Statewide Independent Living Council established under [section 796d of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-796d), and the independent living centers described in subpart 3 of part A of subchapter VII of this chapter within the State have developed working relationships and coordinate their activities, as appropriate.
+  (F) *Coordination with Statewide Independent Living Councils and independent living centers* — The State plan shall include an assurance that the designated State unit, the Statewide Independent Living Council established under [section 796d of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-796d), and the independent living centers described in subpart 3 of part A of subchapter VII within the State have developed working relationships and coordinate their activities, as appropriate.

   (G) *Cooperative agreement regarding individuals eligible for home and community-based waiver programs* — The State plan shall include an assurance that the designated State unit has entered into a formal cooperative agreement with the State agency responsible for administering the State Medicaid plan under title XIX of the Social Security Act ([42 U.S.C.
 1396](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1396&num=0&edition=prelim) et seq.) and the State agency with primary responsibility for providing services and supports for individuals with intellectual disabilities and individuals with developmental disabilities, with respect to the delivery of vocational rehabilitation services, including extended services, for individuals with the most significant disabilities who have been determined to be eligible for home and community-based services under a Medicaid waiver, Medicaid State plan amendment, or other authority related to a State Medicaid program.

-  (H) *Cooperative agreement with recipients of grants for services to American Indians* — In applicable cases, the State plan shall include an assurance that the State has entered into a formal cooperative agreement with each grant recipient in the State that receives funds under part C of this subchapter.
-The agreement shall describe strategies for collaboration and coordination in providing vocational rehabilitation services to American Indians who are individuals with disabilities, including—
+  (H) *Cooperative agreement with recipients of grants for services to American Indians* — In applicable cases, the State plan shall include an assurance that the State has entered into a formal cooperative agreement with each grant recipient in the State that receives funds under part C. The agreement shall describe strategies for collaboration and coordination in providing vocational rehabilitation services to American Indians who are individuals with disabilities, including—

     (i) strategies for interagency referral and information sharing that will assist in eligibility determinations and the development of individualized plans for employment;